arjunguha/compsci220-scala/website/home/index.md

 # How to Ask Questions

 Use [Piazza] for **all questions**.
-You can use Piazza to message the entire course, just the course staff, or even individual staff members.
+You can use Piazza to message the entire class, just the course staff, or even individual staff members.

 - We encourage you to post *technical questions* about the reading and homework publicly.
 This will allow both instructors and other students to respond and